antonKalinin/noname-tesseract/README.md

-# Noname
+# noname

-Noname is a CLI tool to blur names from screenshots.
+✨ **noname** is a CLI tool that makes it easy to remove PII from screenshots without breaking a flow ✨

-## Work is hopefully in progress
+### Status

+MVP

+### TODOs

+[ ] Providing help via --help or -h flag
+[ ] Scrolling for full screen screenshots
+[ ] Packaging and installation instructions
+[ ] Entity name recognition with BERT via --suggest or -s flag